dmouscher/nomic/rules-public.md

 Hell is a location, superceding Rule 302.

 When a player leaves a religion, that player is automatically moved to Hell.

+# 333

+* A player is randomly assigned The Holy Hand Grenade Of Antioch.

+* To use the Holy Hand Grenade of Antioch one must follow and preform the actions bellow in #Actions.

+"First shalt thou take out the Holy Pin, then shalt thou count to three, no more, no less.
+Three shall be the number thou shalt count, and the number of the counting shall be three.
+ Four shalt thou not count, neither count thou two, excepting that thou then proceed to three.
+Five is right out.
+Once the number three, being the third number, be reached, then lobbest
+thou thy Holy Hand Grenade of Antioch towards thy foe, who, being naught in My sight,
+shall snuff it."

+* If used incorrectly the wielder will "snuff it."

+* The definition of "Snuff it" for the purpose of this rule is to have their location changed to hell and loose 15% of their points.
+* The Holy Hand Grenade Of Antioch is tradeable.
+* Once used it is removed from game.